horejsek/python-sqlpuzzle/README.markdown

 ## Requirements

-- Python 2.6 or later.
+- Python 2.7 or later.
+- Latest version supporting Python 2.6 is 1.3.0.

 ## Installation